CARDIO EXERCISE FOR WEIGHT LOSS, HEALTH, AND FITNESS

 By Donovan Baldwin

-Of course, there are many who are new to the subject who are just not sure what cardio exercise is.
+And, of course, there are many who are new to the subject who are just not sure what cardio exercise is.

-Cardio is Shorthand for Cardiovascular
+Cardio is Just a Shorthand Term for Cardiovascular Exercise

 Endurance.